mayhemheroes/merkle_patricia_tree/README.md

 Practical Algorithm to Retrieve Information Coded in Alphanumeric

 > A compact representation of a trie in which any node that is an only child is merged with its parent.

 > Patricia tries are seen as radix trees with radix equals 2, which means that each bit of the key is compared individually and each node is a two-way (i.e., left versus right) branch

-In essence, a patricia tree stores a value for the given key (also named **path**).
+In essence, a patricia tree stores a value for the given path.

-The key or path is converted to bytes, and then each nibble of each byte is used to traverse the tree.
+The path is encoded into bytes, and then each nibble of each byte is used to traverse the tree.

 It is composed of 3 different types of nodes: